 No organization can become fully data-driven without technological support, it’s the process of doing so that has been made more difficult over the last year.
 For example, earlier this year Gartner reported that 62% of HR leaders have no explicit future of work strategy, it is vital then that organizations begin to buy into the technology that helps to extract the value from their data.

 Perhaps the most pertinent area of technological investment for HR in 2021 is in the heightened focus on the remote worker.
 Recent research indicates that in the post-pandemic, at least 48% of employees plan to work remotely during their work week, the culture surrounding office work has changed and so too must the technical means of generating and collating employee data to aid in their daily potential.

 Throughout the course of the pandemic we’ve seen companies double-down on Data and Analytics tech in several key ways.
 Employee Listening Tools such as Glint & CultureAmp have risen in popularity as they allow teams to understand employee engagement in real-time.

 Additionally, HR leaders have required a regular stream of data to assess both the mental and physical well-being of their staff, all of which have seen wearables, chatbots and ‘track and trace’ applications become an increasingly common means of gathering the data to support a more successful people analytics model.

 Human Resources expert Jonathan Ferrar describes People Analytics as “the discovery, interpretation and communication of meaningful patterns in workforce related data to inform decision making and improve performance”.

-McKinsey recently discovered that in companies with an effective people analytics resource, there was an 80% increase in the efficiency of the recruiting process, a 25% rise in business productivity and a 50% decrease in attrition rates.
+It’s not difficult to see why, for example McKinsey recently discovered that in companies with an effective people analytics resource, there was an 80% increase in the efficiency of the recruiting process, a 25% rise in business productivity and a 50% decrease in attrition rates.